TheLokj/WizardEye/README.md

 ```
 wizardeye import -d /path/to/database -r ref -i input -k 35 -w 20 \
-	--mappability-all-bw /path/to/mappability_all.bw \
+	--map-all-bw /path/to/map_all.bw \
-	--mappability-uniq-bw /path/to/mappability_uniq.bw \
+	--map-uniq-bw /path/to/map_uniq.bw \
 	--reference-fasta /path/to/reference.fa \
 	--input-fasta /path/to/input.fa \
 	-bn 0.01 -bo 2 -bl 16500 -j 8 \
 	-t Mammalia,Carnivora
 ```
-This command creates the target/track directory, copies the two BigWig files as `mappability_all.bw` and `mappability_uniq.bw`, and writes a `param.yaml` with the provided generation metadata.
+This command creates the target/track directory, copies the two BigWig files as `map_all.bw` and `map_uniq.bw`, and writes a `param.yaml` with the provided generation metadata.

 # Go beyond WizardEye limits